noc-lang/noc/README.md

 - [The Noc Book](https://noc-lang.github.io/book)

 ## Contributing
-To contribute on The Noc Programming Language, you can add an [issue](https://github.com/noc-lang/noc/issues/) to report some bugs, ask for a new feature, questions, etc...
+To contribute to The Noc Programming Language, you can add an [issue](https://github.com/noc-lang/noc/issues/) to report some bugs, ask for a new feature, questions, etc...
 Or you can fork this repository to evolve her with the [pull requests](https://github.com/noc-lang/noc/pulls).